Rihab-Atwi/Yelp_Restaurant_Analysis/README.md

 Interactive PowerBI Dashboard: A central dashboard where viewers can view:

 1. Restaurant Insights: Visualizations including graphs, charts, and data representations showcasing key restaurant attributes and trends over time.
 2. Review Sentiment Analysis: I conducted sentiment analysis to understand public sentiment about the restaurants, presenting the results through pie charts and sentiment bars.
-Additionally, I performed topic modeling to identify the most frequently occurring topics in both positive and negative reviews.
 3. Comprehensive Analysis of Yelp Restaurants: Unveiling Common Attributes,Categories, buseist hour and day.
 4. Interactive filters: options to filter by region.